 Queen Anne Boleyn was the second wife of Henry VIII and she had cousins living near to Carshalton at Carew Manor in Beddington Park.
 She travelled between her family home of Hever Castle and Carew Manor to visit the king, and perhaps on more than one occasion to visit her cousin.
-She could easily have been to the area several times and it wouldn’t necessarily have been going to or from Royal Palaces.
+She could easily have been to the area several times.

 Stop off for Horses